material-components/material-components-web-react/packages/list/README.md

 --- | --- | ---
-className | String | Classes to be applied to the list item element classNamesFromList | Array<String> | Additional classes to be applied to the list item element, passed down from list attributesFromList | Additional attributes to be applied to the list item element, passed down from list childrenTabIndex | Number | Tab index to be applied to all children of the list item shouldFocus | Whether to focus the list item shouldFollowHref | Whether to follow the link indicated by the list item shouldToggleCheckbox | Whether to toggle the checkbox on the list item onClick | Function(evt: Event) => void | Callback for handling a click event onKeyDown | Function(evt: Event) => void | Callback for handling a keydown event onFocus | Function(evt: Event) => void | Callback for handling a focus event
+className | String | Classes to be applied to the list item element classNamesFromList | Array<String> | Additional classes to be applied to the list item element, passed down from list attributesFromList | Array | Additional attributes to be applied to the list item element, passed down from list childrenTabIndex | Number | Tab index to be applied to all children of the list item shouldFocus | Boolean | Whether to focus the list item shouldFollowHref | Boolean | Whether to follow the link indicated by the list item shouldToggleCheckbox | Boolean | Whether to toggle the checkbox on the list item onClick | Function(evt: Event) => void | Callback for handling a click event onKeyDown | Function(evt: Event) => void | Callback for handling a keydown event onFocus | Function(evt: Event) => void | Callback for handling a focus event